Three Peaks Challenge Ltd logo

 Fundraising

-The Welsh Three Peaks is popular for charity fundraising.
+The Welsh Three Peaks is commonly used for charity fundraising.
 If you're raising money:

 • Get permission from your chosen charity